sakjung/hhl_hhp/README.md

-# hiphople
+# Hiphople & Hiphopplaya
-crawling from Hiphople & Hiphopplaya using R
+web crawling from Hiphople & Hiphopplaya using R
+\nthese two are the two main Hip-Hop community web site in South Korea